Dr. Joann Bodurtha is a professor of genetic medicine, pediatrics, and oncology at the Johns Hopkins University School of Medicine.

 Prior to joining Johns Hopkins, Dr. Bodurtha was a professor of human and molecular genetics at VCU, where she had faculty appointments in the Departments of Pediatrics, Obstetrics-Gynecology, and Preventive Medicine and Community Health.

-She received her B.A. from Swarthmore College and her M.D. and M.P.H. with honors from Yale in 1979.
-After a year of research at the Nagasaki University School of Medicine as a Luce Scholar, she completed her residency in pediatrics at Children’s Hospital of Philadelphia in 1982 and worked as a USPHS physician on the Turtle Mountain Chippewa Reservation in North Dakota from 1982-84.
-She completed her medical genetics fellowship at VCU in 1987 and is board-certified in pediatrics and medical genetics.
+She received her B.A. from Swarthmore College and her M.D. and M.P.H. with honors from Yale.
+After a year of research at the Nagasaki University School of Medicine as a Luce Scholar, she completed her residency in pediatrics at Children’s Hospital of Philadelphia and worked as a USPHS physician on the Turtle Mountain Chippewa Reservation in North Dakota.
+She completed her medical genetics fellowship at Virginia Commonwealth University (VCU) in 1987 and is board-certified in pediatrics and medical genetics.
 Dr. Bodurtha joined the Johns Hopkins faculty in 2011.